-• A complimentary duffle bag will be provided in Kathmandu, where you are required to repack the items needed for the trek.
+A complimentary duffle bag will be provided in Kathmandu, where you will be required to repack the items needed for Tibet.
 You will leave the rest of your luggage behind at the hotel in Kathmandu until the end of the journey.

 We advise you to pack the following items:

-• Water-proof trekking shoe with a good tread/grip (Available at Decathlon stores in all major cities)
+- Waterproof (not water-resistant) shoes with a good tread/grip (1 pair – available at Decathlon stores in all major cities)

-• Sleeping bag suitable for temperatures around 0°C (Optional)
+- Sleeping bag suitable for temperatures around 0°C (1 – optional)

 o Please note that video cameras are not permitted.